keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-the-delian-mode.md

 - Delia Debyshire day
 - Web 1.0 => 2.0 => 3.0 (which is going great, lol) as the lost futures and fading palimpsest of our digital inscriptions
 - Federated Computing in social media, but also in scientific research
+- Mention Flux, and avant-garde new computing scheduler, has built in multi-*site* scheduling mechanisms

 ---